North Carolina is home to various types of wasps, and it’s important to be aware of these different species if you live there.

 They get their name from the two yellow bands running along their black body.
 The double-banded scoliid wasp grows to be approximately 1 inch long.

-These types of wasps in North Carolina species is a beneficial insect because it helps control pest populations such as grasshoppers, crickets, and cockroaches.
+These types of wasps in North Carolina are beneficial insects because they help control pest populations such as grasshoppers, crickets, and cockroaches.

 While they are typically non-aggressive, they can become quite defensive when provoked and will sting if necessary.